bandeezy/automated_speed_test/README.md

 # General things to do
 * Use logger library instead of print, include debugs
 * Add option of passing twitter credentials directly to script
-* Check compatibility of all scripts with python2 and 3